icecc/icecream/README.md

 ### clang tries to read /proc/cpuinfo and fails

 This is because of a change in clang 4.0.
 We are still debating what the correct fix is.
-For now you can work around this by creating your environment
+For now you can work around this by creating your environment and adding /proc/cpuinfo.
+See issue #176 for more information.

 ```
 /usr/lib/icecc/icecc-create-env --clang /usr/bin/clang /usr/lib/icecc/compilerwrapper --addfile /proc/cpuinfo